Local configuration overrides¶

 keyword arguments should be passed to setup() function.
 After ipython-0.11

-should be used.
-Supported KEY
+c.Powerline.KEY should be used.
+Supported KEY strings or keyword

 argument names:

-Overrides options from
+config_overridesOverrides options from

-.
-Should be a dictionary that will be recursively merged with the contents of the file.theme_overrides
+powerline/config.json.
+Should be a dictionary that will be recursively merged with the contents of the file.theme_overridesOverrides options from

-Sets directories where configuration should be read from.
+powerline/themes/ipython/*.json.
+Should be a dictionary where keys are theme names and values are dictionaries which will be recursively merged with the contents of the given theme.config_pathsSets directories where configuration should be read from.
 If present, no default locations are searched for configuration.
 No expansions are performed thus paths starting with

-cannot be used: useos.path.expanduser()
+~/cannot be used: useos.path.expanduser().

 Prompt command¶